Charles-Armel Doubane: Career

 Doubane was a candidate in the December 2015 presidential election and supported the candidacy of Faustin-Archange Touadera for the run-off.
-After Touadera took office as President, he appointed Doubane as Minister of Foreign Affairs, African Integration, and Central Africans Abroad on 11 April 2016.
-He served in that post until December 2018.
+After Touadéra took office as President, he appointed Doubane as Minister of Foreign Affairs, African Integration, and Central Africans Abroad on 11 April 2016.
+In 2018, Doubane mentioned having had disagreements with Touadéra during his tenure, which led to internal tensions in the government.
+He said that these tensions concerned, among other issues, corruption, human rights and the roles of MINUSCA, China and Russia.
+Talking about these foreign actors, he added: "I have much respect for what they do but cannot close my eyes to violations and do not share the overall vision."

+Doubane remained Foreign Minister until December 2018, when he was sacked and replaced by Sylvie Baïpo-Temon.
+Western observers have claimed that the sacking of Doubane was related to his anti-Russian stance and his opposition to the Wagner Group's activities in the CAR.
+A more immediate reason for the sacking was that he had followed upon Dieudonné Nzapalainga's call not to partake in a celebration of 60 years of Central African independence organized by Touadéra's United Hearts Movement (Nzapalainga said to have called for this boycott out of respect for the victims of the recent Alindao massacre).
+According to a source close to the Ministry of Foreign Affairs, Touadéra, displeased over this "affront", already dismissed Doubane on that same day.

 Other activities

 Doubane is the author of Ma vie, ma vision pour le Centrafrique, published in 2015 prior to the presidential elections.
 Since 2013, he also served on the faculty for EUCLID, an intergovernmental university which has its historic headquarters in Bangui.